 Unusual afternoon teas

-Our favourite weird but wonderful afternoon tea experiences right now, including a teatime tribute to Paddington Bear.
+Our favourite weird but wonderful afternoon tea experiences on offer right now.

 Freshly-cut cucumber sandwiches, a selection of petite pastries and cakes, a china pot of tea leaves… afternoon tea is a quintessentially British tradition.